For the love of bikes.

 Being part of the team on this, and a major sponsor meant that we’re in it come hell or high water, so we got down in the mud and moved tents, trail markers, signs, updated and passed info on and liaised with sponsors.
 One of the wonderful things about the cycling community is that they not only supported the event in less than ideal weather, they got right behind us to help us put the 2013 Hellfire Cup on.

 I’m glad to say in 2014 we were able to run the complete event without fire or flood, and the whole event team was proud to show the whole cycling community what we’d been working away on for the last few years.
-The 2015 Hellfire Cup is looking to be better than ever and preparations are underway for another amazing 4 days of racing in South East Tasmania.
+The 2015 Hellfire Cup was than ever and preparations are underway for another amazing 4 days of racing in South East Tasmania as this race has now become a part of the Australian Racing Calendar.

 We’re super proud to be involved and even more proud of what we’ve produced to support this amazing event.